 “Are you sure this is the right place?
 The two downstairs didn't seem like they knew anything.”
 The man’s voice was thick and slow like he was trying to speak through syrup.

 “Of course I’m sure, you idiot.
-They are the leaders of the revolution, even if they try to pretend otherwise and their offspring are the key to our victory.”
+These whelps are the key to our victory.”
 I could hear furniture being upended and felt my bed shake as someone tore off the bedding.
-I remember squeezing my eyes shut and crossing my fingers that they wouldn’t lift the thin mattress.
+I squeezed my eyes shut and crossing my fingers that they wouldn’t lift the thin mattress.

 “I don’t think there's anyone in here.”
+The man’s voice was deep and thick, like he was trying to speak from inside a vat of molasses.
 Sirens whined faintly and started to grow louder.
 Mother and Father must have called the police.

 “God’s hell!
-That bitch must have sent a message to their peacemakers.
+That bitch must have gotten word to the peacemakers.
 We’re running out of time.”
 The sounds of destruction became more frantic.
 I could hear the closet door being opened.
 Baxter screamed when they tore the boxes away.

 “I got one, Commander.”
 Baxter’s breath was ragged and I could hear him struggling.